Better late than never

 Another glitch you will definitely encounter on at least a daily basis is what I like to call the “Dave” glitch.
 Let me explain.

-Yeah it’s a bit daft, but all this came together as I was explaining it to my partner Beth when she just so happened to be watching over my shoulder as Dave appeared on the screen, she asked why he looked the way he did and why he could walk through walls, and off the top of my head, the story you have just read is what came out of my over-imaginative mouth, and now you’re in on it, you are obliged to keep it up.
+Yeah, it’s a bit daft, but all this came together as I was explaining it to my partner Beth when she just so happened to be watching over my shoulder as Dave appeared on the screen, she asked why he looked the way he did and why he could walk through walls, and off the top of my head, the story you have just read is what came out of my over-imaginative mouth, and, now that you’re in on it, you are obliged to keep it up.
+Alright, back to the actual review…

-Aside from the aforementioned glitches, the rest is spot on and definitely on par with the original Assassin’s Creed game.
-The views into the distance, the amount of characters wandering the streets going about their daily business, the overall design on the world that Ubisoft Sofia have given us to explore is just fantastic.
+Aside from the aforementioned glitches, the rest is spot-on.
+The views into the distance, the amount of characters wandering the streets going about their daily business, the overall design on the world that Ubisoft Sofia has given us to explore is just fantastic.
 A true achievement for the Playstation Vita and a level other developers should be aiming for.
 What you have to remember is that this is one of the first games for the PS Vita to feature an open world, things are only going to get better.
 Hopefully we’ll be able to see future titles evolve just as the Uncharted series has done, the first one was impressive, but by the time Uncharted 3: Drakes Deception came out the graphical difference was immense.
 Hopefully in future entries on the beastly handheld, the developers will learn more tricks to squeeze every bit of power from the PS Vita.

 For the best sound experience, I found that whacking in a pair of earphones did a good enough job, just don’t go plugging in your sound system…